alice-sebego/alice-sebego/README.md

 <img src="./assets/vue-js-logo.png" alt="php" width="40" height="35"/> <img src="./assets/typescript.svg" alt="php" width="40" height="40"/> <img src="./assets/nodejs.svg" alt="php" width="40" height="40"/>

- After several experiences, self-taught learning and 2 training (on 2009 and 2019), I'm looking for a team to grow up via a work-study journey
+ After several experiences, self-taught learning and 2 training (on 2009, 2019 and 2021-25), I'm currently working with a team to grow up via a work-study journey.

+ With several years of experience in front-end development, I am passionate about creating engaging user experiences and continuously improving my skills.

+ I'm very proud and grateful of my projects and collaborations with Obione Team.

+ 1000 thanks for all their support and encouragement along my journey.

 ## Langages, Frameworks & Tools